nikolainobadi/DBMultiverse/README.md

 ## Overview

-DBMultiverse is built with modularity in mind, utilizing distinct modules for:
+Multiverse Reader is built with modularity in mind, utilizing distinct modules for:
 - Parsing webcomic data from HTML sources (ParseKit).
 - Managing and displaying comic chapters and pages (ComicKit).
 - Extending functionality via home screen widgets (Widgets).